 This isolation is separating many from the much-needed personal relationships and connections they get from school, work, social events and their houses of worship.

 Human beings are social beings who need personal connection.

 At this time of COVID-19, we’re all being forced to be creative in how we connect with others.
 One result is more churches and schools are using online social meeting options, whether they be Facebook groups, Zoom meetings, or Google Hangouts to stay connected with their members, including children.

 The longer the “stay-at-home” orders persist, the more common these online social gatherings will become.
-Plus, as so many of the country’s children continue to learn online, possibly through the end of the 2019-2020 school year or beyond into the 2020-2021 school year, more children and their families will find themselves comfortable with and proficient in the use of online technology that they might not have otherwise used.
+Plus, as so many of the country’s children continue to learn online through the end of the 2020-2021 school year, more children and their families will find themselves comfortable with and proficient in the use of online technology that they might not have otherwise used.

 And this is where the nature of child protection in your ministries may need to be fine-tuned.
 While many of our clients have technology topics in their Codes of Conduct and provide our Technology Safety training to their employees and adult volunteers and similar training through our children’s learning program, it’s importance directly within ministries may need to be addressed.